 permanently hors de combat, and suggested the only way that we might be

 normally told by John Carter, from another person’s perspective.
 ERB’s

 narrative genius keeps both characters true to their form, which is difficult

 to accomplish from another point of view.
 The person of John Carter is

-not diminished as a cardboard figure, which can often happen in the hands of a lesser
+not diminished as a cardboard figure, which can often happen in the hands

-its head lay on the ground screaming and cursing, John Carter
+fighting, and its head lay on the ground screaming and cursing, John Carter

 had to disarm it, and then it lunged forward and struck him with the weight

 of its headless torso just below the knees, throwing him off balance.
 It

-was fortunate that I happened to see what was going on, for another of the creatures
+was fortunate that I happened to see what was going on, for another of

-That left only two of our antagonists, and these the dwar called off.”
+to the ground.
+That left only two of our antagonists, and these the dwar

-and they are soon ensnared and taken captive.
+Daj with nets, and they are soon ensnared and taken captive.
 Several artistic